Origin : Skaro

-The Dalek design was titled a ‘Mark III travel machine’ – based on his own life support wheelchair design.
-It contained a mutuated gooey green version of a Kaled form.
+The Dalek design, was titled a ‘Mark III travel machine’ – based on his own life support wheelchair design.
+It contained a mutated (gooey) green version of a Kaled lifeform.
 The mutant began life as an unseen clawed thing.
-But over time, changed into a slimey green squid like thing – and even a red jelly monster.
+But over time, changed into a slimey green squid-like organism and even a red jelly monster.

-The mutant was encased in a tough Polycarbide armour shell, with a death ray attachment and a telescopic plunger; capable of manipulating objects in the environment, such as computers.
-It could even be used to crush the head of; or read the mind of human prisoners.
+The mutant was encased in a tough Polycarbide armoured shell, with a death ray attachment and a telescopic plunger; capable of manipulating or interacting with objects.
+It could even be used, to crush the head – or read the mind of prisoners.

-The Dalek’s optical equipment was a single eye stalk, which protruded from a dome shaped head and could do a full 360 degree spin.
+The Dalek’s optics, was a single eye stalk; which protruded from a dome shaped head.
+It could do a full 360 degree spin.
 Later, Daleks could see in infra-red vision.

 “…Today, the Kaled race has ended, consumed in a fire of war, but, from its ashes will rise a new race.
 The supreme creature.
 The ultimate procreator of the universe: THE DALEKS!
 The action you take today is the beginning of a journey that will take the Daleks to their destiny of universal and absolute supremacy.
 You have been conditioned and programmed to complete a task.
 You will now carry out that program.”
 Davros

-Davros also removed from his mutations; all emotion – except hatred.
+Davros also removed from his mutations; all emotion – except hatred (much to the constenation of the Kaled high-command).
 With all moral reasoning gone, the Dalek’s could concentrate fully on destroying their Thal enemies.

 The problem was, by removing their emotions.
 Davros had given the Daleks, no reason to be loyal to him and in return; they exterminated him and destroyed the Kaled base.

 However, the Dalek design did hide a number of weaknesses, which gave bipedial opponents a chance – at least.
-Such as the Dalek’s first appearance in The Daleks – 1963 when they required conductive metal floors to move about on.
+Such as the Dalek’s first appearance in The Daleks – 1963 where they required conductive metal floors, to move about on.

-They upgraded, seemingly, in The Dalek Invasion of Earth – 1964, when they could move about freely on any surface and even go underwater – as a Dalek memorably emerges out of the Thames river to attack some humans.
+They upgraded, seemingly, in The Dalek Invasion of Earth – 1964.
+When they could now move about freely on any surface – and even go underwater.
+As a Dalek memorably emerges out of the Thames river, to attack some fleeing humans.